Building Strong Indigenous Participation Plans: Practical Strategies for Successful Bids and Effective Inclusion

 Program Overview

 This interactive training fosters respectful dialogue in a safe and open learning environment, encouraging participants to explore both the historical and contemporary contexts of Indigenous relations in Canada.
 Through a holistic approach, the program connects cultural understanding with practical business outcomes.
+All courses can be taken independently, no pre-requisites required.

 Building Strong Indigenous Participation Plans: Practical Strategies for Successful Bids and Effective Inclusion